 Why This Recipe Works

-Unfortunately, it’s not easy to find these oranges outside of Florida and a few other tropical locations.
+The most widely grown variety of sour orange in Florida is the Seville.
+It’s not easy to find these oranges outside of Florida and a few other tropical locations.
 For a sour orange pie that would be accessible to cooks in any part of the country, we made a comparable substitute for the tart juice by combining lemon juice and orange juice concentrate.
 An animal cracker crust provided a sweet, crunchy contrast to the creamy, tangy citrus filling.

 Ingredients and Directions